 We also emphasized sharing ideas with the reader through the artwork — in other words, producing readable, engaging comics…

-Below are some samples of artwork by the students:
+Below are some sample posters by the students:

 Many students chose to draw stories from their lives, such as Karly’s Special Olympics ski adventure.